haukex/de-en-dict/README.md

 German-English Dictionary
 =========================

-This is a browser-based client for the now-discontinued ["Beolingus"](https://dict.tu-chemnitz.de) German-English Dictionary.
+This is a browser-based client for the database of the discontinued ["Beolingus"](https://dict.tu-chemnitz.de) German-English Dictionary.

+Please note I currently do not intend to maintain the word list itself.

 Author, Copyright, and License
 ------------------------------

-Dictionary Data from [dict.tu-chemnitz.de](https://dict.tu-chemnitz.de) is Copyright © 1995-2024 [Frank Richter](mailto:frank.richter@tu-chemnitz.de).
+Dictionary data from [dict.tu-chemnitz.de](https://dict.tu-chemnitz.de) is Copyright © 1995-2024 [Frank Richter](mailto:frank.richter@tu-chemnitz.de).

 This page/app is Copyright © 2024 [Hauke Dämpfling](https://www.zero-g.net/).